 The course is relevant to PhD students and researchers who work with prediction or prognostic factors and would like to gain a better understanding of fundamental concepts and methods applied in prognostic studies.

-Readings of course materials, appraisal of papers and exercises are performed individually and discussed in online sessions.
+Readings of course materials, appraisal of papers and exercises are performed individually and discussed.

 Lecturers: Alice Kongsted (course leader).
 Professor in the Department of Sports Science and Clinical Biomechanics, SDU